-The low permeability of opalines also allow them to act as seals which trap hydrocarbons.
-This was seen in the Yurihara Field in Japan, where the less porous and permeable opal-CT seals in hydrocarbons within the more permeable quartzose porcelanites below.
+The low permeability of opalines also allow them to act as seals which trap hydrocarbons, given the right composition and conditions.
+This was seen in the Yurihara Field in Japan, where the less porous and less permeable clay-rich opal-CT seals in hydrocarbons within the more permeable quartzose porcelanites below.
 However, in shallower sections of opal-CT, confining pressure was not sufficient and permeabilities increased to values similar to the underlying quartzose porcelanites, allowing hydrocarbons to escape (Tsuji, Masui, & Yokoi, 2011).
+There is also the possibility of tectonic-induced fracturing that may break the reservoir seals given the more brittle nature of opalines compared to other common seal rocks.